-If you need to obtain a StreamText URL for your event, as a backup live stream for example, please add that request to the Comments section.
-E.g.: Please provide StreamText link.
+- If you need to obtain a StreamText URL for your event, as a backup live stream for example, please add that request to the Comments section.
+E.g.: Please provide a StreamText link.
 But, note that if you need the live captions to be delivered to both outputs, Zoom and StreamText, you'll need to specifically make that request in the Comments section, at schedule time.
 E.g.: Please provide live captions on both Zoom and StreamText.

-Once the Live Captioning request is booked, you'll receive a confirmation email from our email@example.com address with the captioner's information and other details.
+- Once the Live Captioning request is booked, you'll receive a confirmation email from our email@example.com address, with the captioner's information and other details.

 Note: If you need to make changes or cancel your existing request, you can do so from within the respective Live Captioning Details page, in your CaptionSync account.
 But, if you need to contact the captioner just before the session starts, or for urgent changes to the audio source information, please use the captioner's contact information provided in the confirmation email.